Third World socialism: African socialism

 African socialism; Modibo Keïta, father of Mali; and Ahmed Sékou Touré, father of Guinea.

 Arab socialism

 The main figures of Arab socialism are Gamal Abdel Nasser, second president of Egypt, who nationalized the Suez Canal, and the Ba'ath Party, founded in Syria by Michel Aflaq, which gained popularity in the whole Arab world and reached the government in Syria (1963-present) and Iraq (1963-2003).
+Arab socialism is defined as "a non-Marxist socialism adapted to the strong conservative Islamic roots of the Arab world".
+Arab socialism postulated the elimination of economic inequality and relied on economic planning and public ownership of the economy, and partly under Soviet influence, elements of the Soviet socialism.
+It also promoted women's right and abolition of discrimination based on religion and religious denomination.